BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Solid State Relays

 To switch the AC voltages and currents that power your heating element you need an electric device called a relay.
 Traditional relays are mechanical switches with (for example) an electromagnet and a spring.
 A small DC voltage activates the electromagnet, and closes the switch.
 The spring opens the switch when the DC voltage is absent.
 In this way you can control the electric power to your element.
-At BrewPi we [sell](https://store.brewpi.com/temperature-control/solid-state-relays-ssr) Solid-State Relays (SSRs) which are based on semiconductor technology.
+In the [store](https://store.brewpi.com/temperature-control/solid-state-relays-ssr) we sell Solid-State Relays (SSRs) which are based on semiconductor technology.
 Compared to mechanic relays, SSRs have a longer operational lifetime and the added benefit that they can switch at the zero-crossing of the AC voltage.
 Switching at the zero-crossing prevents the possibility of high inrush currents, which are bad for your electrical equipment.

 An example of a single phase SSR (left), and a three phase SSR (right) is shown in the photo below.
 Single phase SSRs can be used to switch heating elements connected to split phase outlets as well.
 SSRs have a maximum current rating.
 Make sure the maximum current of your SSR exceeds the current drawn by your element.